BrainObjects/BrainObjectDocs/README.md

 What does a Brain do?

  - (I) = Process sensory input
- - (S) = Store derived "insight" (knowledge)
+ - (S) = Stores derived "insight" (knowledge)
- - (F) = Focus on important stuff … while doing multiple things at once
+ - (F) = Focuses on important stuff … while doing multiple things at once
- - (O) = Deliver output from the processed results … e.g. as actions or answers
+ - (O) = Delivers output from the processed results … e.g. as actions or answers
- - (R) = Reflect on the goals … and check if the processing strategy did reach them
+ - (R) = Reflect on the goals … and checks if the processing strategy did reach them

 If a human is good at "focus" the human is considered efficient or smart … to solve a given task.